 If you’re hiring a car abroad

-Depending on the country you are travelling to, you may be legally obliged to have three types of basic insurance and they are usually included in your car hire costs and contract:
+Depending on the country you’re travelling to, you might be legally obliged to have three types of basic insurance and they’re usually included in your car hire costs and contract:

 - Cover for injury or property damage suffered by a third party – also known as ‘third party cover’ or ‘supplementary liability’